-Due to the efficient working of Everwarm they will be able to complete the programme by the end of the current financial year.
-Therefore the capital programme has been realigned and an additional £1.5m included in the forecast spend for 2018/19.
+Due to the efficient working of Everwarm most of the programme will be completed by the end of the current financial year.
+Therefore the capital programme has been realigned and an additional £950k included in the forecast spend for 2018/19.
 It is proposed to cover this amount by the underspend caused by other projects being delayed and moved to 2019/20.
 Appendix C reflects these changes.